It All Begins With Your Decision To Be The Star In The Crowd

 2. Consider too, ‘How can I tailor my CV to convincingly show that I am the ideal candidate to address their specific needs?’

 3. Improve your CV’s chances of passing ATS filters by putting important job keywords in your summary, work experience, and skills sections.
-This will help your CV match what companies want when they sort through candidates.
+This will help your CV match companies’ wants when they sort through candidates.

 4. Promote yourself effectively across these basic CV sections: